 Watch the Excel 2010 Sorting Video

-To see the steps for sorting a row in Excel 2010, you can watch this short Excel video tutorial.
+To see the steps for sorting a row in Excel 2010, watch this short Excel video tutorial.